aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to MHTML in Android via Java or Online App" h2="Export PPS file to MHTML in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPS file to MHTML in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to MHTML.
+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+MHTML (MIME HTML) is a web page archive format used to combine resources such as HTML code, images, and other media into a single file.
+Converting a PPS file to MHTML can be useful for archiving webpages or for creating a single file that can be shared with others.

+<h2>How Aspose.Total helps for pps to mhtml conversion</h2>

+Aspose.Total for Android via Java is a suite of file format APIs that enables developers to easily convert PPS files to MHTML in their Android applications.
+The two-step process involves first exporting the PPS file to HTML using Aspose.Slides for Android via Java, and then converting the HTML to MHTML using Aspose.Cells for Android via Java.
+Aspose.Slides for Android via Java is a powerful API that enables developers to create, read, write, modify, and convert PowerPoint presentations from within their Android applications.
+Aspose.Cells for Android via Java is an API that enables developers to create, read, write, modify, and convert spreadsheets from within their Android applications.
+Both APIs are part of the Aspose.Total for Android via Java suite and can be used together to convert PPS files to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}